soltanzadehErfan/soltanzadehErfan/README.md

 - ⚡ Fun fact: I Love 🏀Basketball, :electron:Quantom, 🚀Space and 🎮Dota 2

 ### Persian Flutter Community
-I'm a leader of Persian Flutter, if you speak Persian and love Flutter you can join us now
+I'm an staff of Persian Flutter, if you speak Persian and love Flutter you can join us now

 - Find all thing about Persian Flutter in our <a href="http://persianflutter.com">
         <img src="https://img.shields.io/website-up-down-green-red/http/persianflutter.com.svg" />